J4nvg/J4nvg/README.md

 - 👋 Hi, I’m @J4nvg
 - 👀 I’m interested in all things tech and coding
 - 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 👾 Working on WP webdev.

 <!---
 J4nvg/J4nvg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.